sofajs/sofajs/README.md

 # sofajs

-## CouchDB request builder.

-Still building -- not ready for production.
+### not ready for production -- test coverage 89%.

 Build couchdb request logic using sofajs which loads all requests into a requests object for easy consumption within your application.
 Plus, documentation is